news

 ADVERTISEMENT

-Myuran Sukumaran
+Myuran Sukumaran.

-Myuran Sukumaran was sentenced to death on the same day as his co-ringleader Andrew Chan.
+Myuran Sukumaran was sentenced to death on the same day as his co-ringleader, Andrew Chan.
 Over the duo's time in prison, they became model inmates, running classes in cooking, art and English and offering their services as counsellors to fellow inmates.
-But this wasn't enough to convince judges or Indonesian President Joko Widodo to spare their lives.
+But this wasn't enough to convince judges or former Indonesian President Joko Widodo to spare their lives.

 Chan and Sukumaran were executed together, along with six other prisoners, by a firing squad.
 They refused blindfolds and sang a hymn before they were shot.

-Scott Rush
+Scott Rush.

 Scott Rush's parents inadvertently played a large role in the entire group's arrest.

-Rush's father Lee Rush later said that the Australian Federal Police had been contacted on his behalf alerting them to his fears that his son was going to commit a crime during his upcoming trip to Bali.
+Rush's father, Lee Rush, later said that the Australian Federal Police had been contacted on his behalf alerting them to his fears that his son was going to commit a crime during his upcoming trip to Bali.
 His parents said they were assured that the AFP would tell their 19-year-old son he was under surveillance to discourage him from leaving.
 According to Rush's lawyer, they did no such thing, instead tipping off the Indonesian authorities to a possible crime.

 ADVERTISEMENT